A Deep Dive Into the 4 Types of Consumer Behavior

 2. Dissonance-Reducing Buying Behavior

-The customer may assess ratings and reviews, compare features and prices thoroughly, or seek advice from family or friends with previous buyer experience with the brands in question.
+In these cases, buyers often justify their decision by identifying reasons to support it to decrease cognitive dissonance.
+They might assess ratings and reviews, compare features and prices, or seek advice from family or friends with previous buyer experience with the brands in question.

 3. Habitual Buying Behavior